9 books to read for travel inspiration

 Cruising Attitude by Heather Poole

-Ever wonder what life is like, traveling full time for a living?
+Ever wonder what it’s like to travel full-time for a living?
 Look no further than Cruising Attitude.
-Heather Poole’s autobiographical account of her early days as a flight attendant offers a thoughtful perspective on the challenges and joys of one of the toughest, most underpaid careers out there.
+Heather Poole’s autobiographical account of her early days as a flight attendant offers a thoughtful perspective on the challenges and joys of one of the toughest, most underpaid careers.

 Covering topics ranging from relationships to finances and everything in between, Cruising Attitude is a must-read for any frequent traveler.
 If nothing else, you’ll gain an appreciation for a profession that is too often discounted as a “glorified waitress” job.